SpencerB3/launch_school/exercises/easy_2/exercise_9.md

 BOB
 ```

-The upcase! method is a destructive method that will modify the string referenced by 'name'
+The upcase! method is a destructive method that will modify the String object
-which is the same object referenced by 'save_name'
+referenced by 'name' which is the same String object referenced by 'save_name'